huggingface/optimum/README.md

 # Hugging Face Optimum

-🤗 Optimum is an extension of 🤗 Transformers, providing a set of optimization tools enabling maximum efficiency to train and run models on targeted hardware.
+🤗 Optimum is an extension of 🤗 Transformers, providing a set of optimization tools enabling maximum efficiency to train and run models on targeted hardware, while keeping things straightforward.

-The AI ecosystem evolves quickly and more and more specialized hardware along with their own optimizations are emerging every day.
-As such, Optimum enables users to efficiently use any of these platforms with the same ease inherent to transformers.

 <!--
 ## Integration with Hardware Partners